 For large gaps such as around your window and door bucks we’ve found it best to use expanding foam.
 If you can feel the cold air coming in around your doors and windows you need to remove the trim boards and check that the bucks have been sealed.

 We use a re-usable foam gun that takes large cans of expanding foam.
 These professional guns cost about $50 but they allow you to carefully control the exact placement and amount of foam with a squeeze of the trigger.
-When you’re done you can just close the nozzle and still re-use the same can of foam months later.
+When you’re done you can just close the nozzle and still re-use the same can of foam months later as part of your on-going log cabin maintenance.

 To check the condition of your stain, spray a bit of water on the logs.
 If it beads up and runs down then the stain is still doing its job.